-Silver Badge Handicap -3 to -0.5 (Played as North, Central & Southern events) Silver Badge Handicap 0 to 3.5 Silver Badge Handicap 4 to 9 Silver Badge Handicap 10 to 16 Silver Badge Handicap 18 to 24
+Silver Badge Handicap 0 to 3.5 Silver Badge Handicap 4 to 9 Silver Badge Handicap 10 to 16 Silver Badge Handicap 18 to 24

-For Golf Croquet play will be in the handicap ranges: Premier Silver Badge Handicap -6 to 2 Senior Silver Badge Handicap 3 to 5 Intermediate Silver Badge Handicap 6 to 8 Primary Silver Badge Handicap 9 to 16
+For Golf Croquet play will be in the handicap ranges:

+Premier Silver Badge Handicap -6 to 2 Senior Silver Badge Handicap 3 to 5 Intermediate Silver Badge Handicap 6 to 8 Primary Silver Badge Handicap 9 to 16

-- 2. Each Association shall hold a competition, open to all players in each grade, but, if the total entry is to be limited, guaranteeing at least one place in each grade to each participating club. - a) If places in the Association competition are to be limited, clauses 3-7 must be used. - 3.
-The Club event for both AC & GC shall be completed by the date specified by the Association. - 4.
+- 2. Each Association shall hold a competition, including one where the format allows for Silver Badge play to occur in combination with another competition, for example Association Grades, thereby providing a more meaningful competition.
+The competition shall be open to all players in the above handicap ranges.
+However, if the total entry is to be limited, guaranteeing at least one place in each grade to each participating Club.
+Subject to Clause 8 below, the Silver Badge will be awarded to the highest placed player affiliated to that Association. - (a) If places in the Association competition are to be limited, clauses 3-7 must be used. - 3.
+The Club event for both AC & GC shall be deemed to have commenced 6 weeks prior to the closing date specified for the Association event. - 4.
 Each Club will hold a competition for each of the above Handicap Ranges in which it has members eligible to compete.
 If in any Club there is in any Handicap Range only one entry, then that player will be eligible to represent the Club in that Handicap Range. - 5.
-If a member's handicap changes following the commencement of this competition, they will still be eligible to play in that grade for the Association event. - 6. - (a) Immediately on completion of the Club competitions, the names of the winners and competition charts shall be forwarded to the Manager of the Association event or by the date specified by the Association. - (b) If in any Association there is in any Handicap Range only one Club winner available to play on the date of the play-off, then that player shall receive a Silver Badge, provided that there has been a Club competition in that Handicap Range and that player has won it. - (c) If a Club winner is unable to play in the play-off owing to indisposition or urgent necessity, the Club runner-up shall be permitted to act as a substitute. - 7.
-Each Association will decide the method of play for the Association competition and if necessary, the Club competitions; the two methods need not be the same. - 8.
-A player who is a member of more than one Club (whether in one or more Associations) may only enter this competition in one Club. - 9.
-Associations should ensure that all qualifying events (both club and association) are entered on Croquetscores.com.
+If a member's handicap changes following the commencement of this competition, they will still be eligible to play in that grade for the Association event.

+- (a) Immediately on completion of the Club competitions, the names of the winners and competition charts shall be forwarded to the Manager of the Association event or by the date specified by the Association. - (b) If in any Association there is in any Handicap Range only one Club winner available to play on the date of the play-off, then that player shall receive a Silver Badge, provided that there has been a Club competition in that Handicap Range and that player has won it. - (c) If a Club winner is unable to play in the play-off owing to indisposition or urgent necessity, the Club runner-up shall be permitted to act as a substitute.

-- 10. A player is entitled to enter in one grade for GC and one grade for AC.
+- 7. Each Association will decide the method of play for the Association competition and if necessary, the Club competitions; the two methods need not be the same. - 8.
+A player who is a member of more than one Club (whether in one or more Associations) may only represent the Club in which they are affiliated to CNZ and can only compete within that Club's Association Silver Badge competition. - Associations should ensure that all qualifying events (both club and association) are entered on Croquetscores.com. - 10.
+A player is entitled to enter in one grade for GC and one grade for AC.
 Once the competition has started, they may not compete in another grade. - 11.
 If there are no players in a grade, players may play "up" a grade to enable them to participate.
 If they elect to do so, they are not eligible to receive the Silver Badge from their original grade.
 No player may play "down" a grade.